noahehall/multicloud/opensource/apache/tinkerpop.quickref.md

   // better for ingesting large amounts of data back into tinkerpop .io(graphson()).writeGraph("my-graph.json") // persist as unwrapped json

+// create via graph
+// ^  best practice to use the g object when adding, updating or deleting vertices and edges addVertex() addEdge()
  ////////////////// data I/O
 // persist as wrapped json; i.e. wrapped adjacency list
 // all vertices and edges stored in a single large JSON oject inside of an enclosing vertices object.